-Royal Warrant-holding companies have gifted a new Processional Cross to Her Majesty The Queen to mark the Platinum Jubilee.
+In 2022 Royal Warrant-holding companies gifted a new Processional Cross to Her Majesty The Queen to mark the Platinum Jubilee.

-The Queen Elizabeth II Platinum Jubilee Processional Cross will be used at religious services and State occasions, including at the Cenotaph, and will replace the current cross in the Chapel Royal, St. James’s Palace, London.
-It will be used during weekly services there and in other places of worship and on Royal visits around the UK and overseas.
-It appeared at the National Service of Thanksgiving for The Queen’s reign at St. Paul’s Cathedral on Friday 3rd June during the Platinum Jubilee Central Weekend.
+The Queen Elizabeth II Platinum Jubilee Processional Cross is used at religious services and State occasions, including at the Cenotaph, and replaced the previous cross in the Chapel Royal, St. James’s Palace, London.
+It is used during weekly services there and in other places of worship and on Royal visits around the UK and overseas.
+It first appeared at the National Service of Thanksgiving for The Queen’s reign at St. Paul’s Cathedral on Friday 3rd June 2022 during the Platinum Jubilee Central Weekend.

 The cross’s wooden staff was turned by QEST Scholar Joey Richardson, who selected the oak and sketched the national floral emblems – Tudor rose, daffodil, shamrock and thistle – and applied the designs to the staff, with a pyrography wood burning tool and hand painting to bring the flora to life.